dojo/docs/dijit/Tree.rst

 There are a number of reasons:

   * The parent-child relationship of items in the store might not be expressed by a children attribute on the parent item.
 For relational databases it's the other way around, where the child points to the parent.
 The dijit.tree.Model code specifies how to trace parent-child relationships for a given data store.
-  * The interface of dojo.data to load children is rather cumbersome... must call _loadItem() on each item in the children[] array, which means that any item in the store needs to know the list of id's of it's children at any time.
+  * The interface of dojo.data to load children is rather cumbersome... must call _loadItem() on each item in the children[] array, which means that any item in the store needs to know the list of id's of its children at any time.
 It's more efficient to not require that, and to lookup children only when they are needed (when the user clicks the expando icon to open the node).
   * Sometimes developers might use a custom model that doesn't connect to a data store at all.

 Relationship